 I love Thanksgiving.
-I love food, so obviously I love Thanksgiving.
+I love food, so obviously, I love Thanksgiving.
 I also love having a kitchen full of family, laughter echoing in the halls, football on repeat, and kids sneaking little sweet treats when no one’s looking.
 For the past few years I’ve hosted this wonderful holiday but I am always looking for ways to take a little off my plate.
 I am sharing this Thaksgiving I hosted a few years back with hopes to inpire you on how to create a simple Thanksgiving dinner.

-The name tags are from HERE (they are free) and the beautiful writing is from the ever so talentedBB Designs.
+The name tags are from HERE (they are free) and the beautiful writing is from the ever so talented BB Designs.
 She is my sister-in-law so I always seem to put her to work when she comes over for family events.

 My centerpiece started with a simple antique box.
 I filled it with some greenery which actually was part of my Christmas decor and added the mini pumpkins.
 A really beautiful centerpiece for a simple Thaksgiving dinner.

 This was the first year that the kids were old enough to actually sit at a kids table and I was probably more excited than them!
 I have seen this on Pinterest and wanted to try.
 Plus clean up was pretty easy which is always a win in my book.
 I just used craft paper that I bought in the Target dollar section.
 I taped it to the table and my sister-in-law drew placemats for the kids.

 The best way to get ready for a day of eating is to start eating early!
 These appetizers are sure to make a statement.
 If you are asked to bring something to your get together try these dishes.
-They are a crowd pleaser.
+They are a crowd-pleaser.

 Make them in the shape of a turkey!

 You can find the recipes for the other two appetizers here:

 Follow my instructions and you won’t be disappointed.
 I’ve tried several versions and this by far was the juiciest.

 Roast turkey in 450-degrees F oven for 30 minutes.
 Then turn the oven down to 350-degrees F, and insert the meat thermometer into the thickest part of the thigh, being careful not to touch bone.
 Continue roasting, uncovered, until internal thermometer reaches 165-degrees F. Cover legs with foil partway through roasting if desired.
 Depending on size of turkey, total cook time will be around 1½-2 hours.

 A lot of work but so proud of that beautiful bird!

 Ok so here is a big piece of advice when it comes to turkey, bigger isn’t always better.
 This is what we had leftover.
 Even when we gave our family leftovers we had more turkey than we knew what to do with.
-A bigger turkey is more work and more money and after two days of leftovers you wont want to see any turkey for a long, long time.
+A bigger turkey is more work and more money and after two days of leftovers, you won’t want to see any turkey for a long, long time.
 Trust me, I know from experience.

 Now I was in charge of the cooking and my man was in charge of the drinks.
 Equally important in my opinion.
 This was the yummiest drink he has made to date.
 Oh goodness, my pregnant self so wishes I could have one of these right now.